-Fundamental shift in the way we work?
+Fundamental shift in the way we work

-Much less corporate travel?
+Much less corporate travel

 One potential lasting effect of the pandemic may be a fundamental shift in the way we work.
 Whilst some managers are keen to force staff back into the office, many recognise that home-working was much less problematic than feared.
-An opportunity may now present itself to improve staff morale and cut office space by adopting a more flexible working model.
-This could provide strong benefits to workflow sharing software and cloud storage companies.
+An opportunity now presents itself to improve staff morale and cut office space by adopting a more flexible working model.
+This provides strong benefits to workflow sharing software and cloud storage companies.
 However, Ben feels that some of the companies that enabled this shift, such as Zoom, will not be able to sustain last year's growth rates (he has reduced PCT's exposure to Zoom).

 In addition, Ben notes that, historically, 40% of global travel has been intracompany.
-The cost and sustainability issues associated with this could mean that much of this will be replaced with virtual alternatives.
-This might also put a question mark on the \$1trn global physical event market.
+The cost and sustainability issues associated with this should mean that much of this will be replaced with virtual alternatives.
+This also puts a question mark on the \$1trn global physical event market.

-Rising house prices away from cities could also speak to a trend of de-urbanisation facilitated by remote working.
-A shift to greater home-working could have knock-on effects on the demand for transport, with less commuting, but this might also offer the potential for a mini productivity boom.
+Rising house prices away from cities also speak to a trend of de-urbanisation facilitated by remote working.
+A shift to greater home-working has knock-on effects on the demand for transport, with less commuting, but this offers the potential for a mini productivity boom.
 Ben also points out that the shift could improve female participation in the workplace - without a commute, working around school hours is much easier - and it is easier for disabled people to work too.